Booker T. Washington National Monument

 The event is free.
-Bring a lawn chair or blanket.
+Bring blankets and chairs for lawn seating.
 Juneteenth has been conducted as a special event at Booker T. Washington National Monument for over a decade.